Skip to content

 A complete, tested manifest pair (demo + php-fpm comparison benchmark) lives in the ePHPm-lab repository under k8s/opcache-cluster.yaml.

-Why not opcache.validate_timestamps?
+Why not rely on opcache.validate_timestamps?

 Gaps and caveats